 Café Pascal is a badly-kept secret amongst coffee lovers in Stockholm, and its delicious cheese scones and cardamom buns deserve equal fame.
-Meanwhile the Greasy Spoon offers a super-friendly staff and catchy playlists alongside a great brunch menu, and is a firm favourite amongst both Stockholmers who love a full English Breakfast and the expats that miss them.
+Meanwhile the ironically named Greasy Spoon offers a catchy playlist alongside a great brunch menu and is a firm favourite amongst both Stockholmers who love a full English breakfast and the expats who miss them.

 Tucked away just behind Odengatan, RoQ bar is a delight for fans of rock music and arcade games.
 This one can keep large groups entertained way into the wee hours.
 Otherwise, make a right where Odengatan meets Sveavägen for a stream of Stockholm’s best-loved pubs offering an affordable pint.

 Bookworms will be in their element at Stockholm’s City Library, a curved menagerie of literary delights.
 When you’re done browsing its titles, start sifting your way through second-hand gems at some of Stockholm’s well-loved vintage and charity shops: Myrorna, Stockholms Stadsmissionen and Beyond Retro all have branches within a few minutes’ walk of Odenplan.

 Stockholm Observatory is perched proudly on a hill just-off Odenplan.
 Hiking up there is worth it for the view of downtown Stockholm alone, but the waffles at the café by the Observatory offer an extra reward for your stair-climbing efforts.